JasonStuff437/Kotoza/README.md

 # Kotoza Server 1.2.5
-Kotoza is modified version of Spigot using FML with major improvements & optimizations that SurvivalTekkit404 currently runs on.
+Kotoza a.k.a Lyrae is fork of CraftBukkit with ForgeModLoader Support that contains major improvements & optimizations which SurvivalTekkit404 currently runs on.

-# To-do
-  * Search & re-write classes that were fucked with.